-Top 5 2nd Quarter Trades of NO - GuruFocus.com
+Top 5 2nd Quarter Trades of No - GuruFocus.com

 JPMorgan Ultra-Short Income ETF

-NOESIS CAPITAL MANGEMENT CORP reduced their investment in BATS:JPST by 17,910 shares.
-The trade had a 0.22% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.08.
+Northwest Capital Management Inc reduced their investment in BATS:JPST by 51,980 shares.
+The trade had a 1.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.32.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-NOESIS CAPITAL MANGEMENT CORP reduced their investment in NAS:GOOG by 295 shares.
-The trade had a 0.2% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $118.5.
+Northwest Capital Management Inc reduced their investment in ARCA:IXG by 11,982 shares.
+The trade had a 0.47% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $80.8.

-In terms of valuation, Blackrock Muni Interm Duration Fund Inc has a price-book ratio of 0.93.
+In terms of valuation, iShares Core Total USD Bond Market ETF has a price-book ratio of 0.77.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.